 - 2.4 The next step in the process is to convert this information into estimates of the number of households in the area.
 To do this the concept of headship rates is used.
 Headship rates can be described in their most simple terms as the number of people who are counted as heads of households. - 2.5 The SHMA has considered the most up-to-date household projections which are the 2012-based CLG household projections (published Feb 2015).
 These rates are considered to be more positive than the previous set (2011-based) and typically suggest higher rates of household growth for a given population.
-At a national level (in the 2012-21 period considered by CLG) the new projections show 10% higher growth in households, this figure is the same for Christchurch. - 2.6 The data suggests an increase in households in Christchurch of about 4,300 over the 20-year period (a 20% increase).
+At a national level (in the 2012-21 period considered by CLG) the new projections show 10% higher growth in households.
+In Purbeck this figure is 11%. - 2.6 The data suggests an increase in households in Purbeck of about 2,100 over the 20-year period (an 11% increase).
 The number of households in Eastern Dorset is expected to grow by about 46,800 (18%) over this period.
 This is very slightly higher than expected across the South West but slightly below the national average.